Lawrence Singleton: First conviction

 According to Time magazine, "as authorities attempted to settle him in one Bay Area town after another, angry crowds and Tampa's chapter of Guardian Angels led protests, screamed, picketed and eventually prevailed."
 In Rodeo, about 25 miles northeast of San Francisco, a crowd of approximately 500 local protestors forced officers to move him under armed guard from a hotel room.
 Authorities tried housing him across the street from Concord's City Hall, but that was met with protests and failed too.
 He was removed from one apartment in Contra Costa County in a bullet-proof vest after 400 residents surrounded the building to protest a decision to place him there permanently.
 Governor George Deukmejian ordered that Singleton be placed in a trailer on the grounds of San Quentin for the duration of his one-year parole.

-The outrage at this sentence resulted in legislation, supported by Mary Vincent, which prevents the early release of offenders who have committed a crime in which torture is used: in 1987 Singleton's parole led to passage of California's "Singleton bill", which carries a 25-years-to-life sentence.
+The outrage at this sentence resulted in legislation, supported by Mary Vincent, which prevents the early release of offenders who have committed a crime in which torture is used: in 1987, Singleton's parole led to passage of California's "Singleton bill", which carries a 25-years-to-life sentence.
 (Harrower, 1998).
 The leniency of the legal system shocked and outraged many.
 One journalist who interviewed him remarked, "What was most surprising to me, however, was not his sentence.
-It was that Larry Singleton had worked his crimes around in his mind so completely that they did not warrant punishment at all."
+Larry Singleton had worked his crimes around in his mind so completely that they did not warrant punishment at all."
 Right before Singleton's parole ended, Donald Stahl, the Stanislaus County prosecutor at Singleton's trial, said, "I think, if anything, he's worse now.
 He has not taken responsibility.
 He lives in a bizarre fantasy land and acquits himself each day.
 He doesn't accept his guilt and won't resolve never to do it again."

-Move to Florida
+Return to Florida

 Singleton returned to his native Florida after his release.
 In 1990, he was twice convicted of theft.
-He served a 60-day sentence for stealing a $10 disposable camera in spring 1990 and in the winter received a two-year prison term for stealing a $3 hat.
+He served a 60-day sentence for stealing a $10 disposable camera in the spring of 1990 and, in the winter, received a two-year prison term for stealing a $3 hat.
 Before his sentencing for the latter crime, he described himself to the judge as "a confused, muddleheaded old man".

 In the spring of 1997, a neighbor called police to report Singleton assaulting a woman in his home in Sulphur Springs, Florida.
 When police responded, they found the dead body of Roxanne Hayes; she had been stabbed multiple times in the upper body.
 Hayes was a mother of three.

 Mary Vincent traveled from California to Tampa to appear at Singleton's sentencing.
 During her testimony, she described Singleton's attack and the toll the ordeal had taken on her.
-The judge sentenced Singleton to death.
-Singleton died in 2001 of cancer in a prison hospital at the North Florida Reception Center in Starke, Florida.
+On February 20, 1998, the jury found Singleton guilty, and on April 14, 1998, the judge sentenced Singleton to death.
+Singleton died in 2001 of cancer in a prison hospital at the North Florida Reception Center near Starke, Florida.